En Español (Spanish Version)

 It is possible to develop

-with or without the risk factors listed below.
-However, the more risk factors you have, the greater your likelihood of developing non-Hodgkins lymphoma.
+with or without the risk factors listed below, but it is still important to be aware of risk factors.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

-People who work around pesticides, fertilizers, and solvents have a greater chance of developing non-Hodgkins lymphoma than people who do not have this exposure.
+People who work around pesticides, fertilizers, and certain chemical solvents have a greater chance of developing non-Hodgkins lymphoma than people who do not.

-People who have a parent with non-Hodgkins lymphoma may have an increased risk of developing this cancer.
-This is especially true if the family member had it at an early age.
+People who have a parent with non-Hodgkins lymphoma may have an increased risk of developing it.
+This is especially true if the family member had lymphoma at an early age.

 website.
 Available at: